-The entrance itself is pretty nondescript, so if it looks like the only way in is to barrel down the side of the hill on a trail that maybe three people have gone down in the past 10 years, you’re on the right track.
+The entrance itself is pretty nondescript, so if it looks like the only way onto the trail is to barrel down the side of the hill on a path that maybe three people have gone down in the past 10 years, you’re on the right track.

-From the road, it took Cailee and I around an hour to get to the coast, and this included snack / water / photo / dying breaks.
-In response to the last item of that list, I should say that although this isn’t the toughest hike ever, it certainly isn’t the easiest.
-In a lot of places, there are sharp, jagged rocks that you’ll have to maneuver around, slopes so steep that you will slide down them on your butt, and some steep cliffs to peer down to boot.
-Basically, leave the kids and stroller at home.
+If you’re someone in a relatively fit condition, you’ll find that although this isn’t the toughest hike ever, it certainly isn’t the easiest.
+In a lot of places, there are sharp, jagged rocks that you’ll have to maneuver around, slopes so steep that you will slide down them on your butt, and some steep cliffs that will make your legs wobble.

 Anyway, after hiking for a while, you’ll find yourself near the cliff, and in order to get to the entrance of the cave, you’ll pass through a hotel.
 Yes, you read that right, a hotel.
 It’s called the Hotel Penelopa (named after Odysseus’ wife, though I’m not sure if you can actually stay here), and they do sell drinks there at the Bar Calypso, in case you fancy a stop.

 This hotel is essentially a rugged little oasis by the sea consisting of a few pieces of wood slapped together and some hammocks blowing in the breeze.
-You will probably meet it’s owner on the way, as we did, while he smokes marijuana and casually nods that you are indeed headed in your intended direction.
+You will probably meet the owner on the way, as we did, while he smokes marijuana and casually nods that you are indeed headed in your intended direction.

 What to Expect at Odysseus Cave

-After that walk from the hotel, you’ll find yourself on a smooth-ish rock face with no other indication you’re in the right place but a rope attached to a metal rod sticking out of the rock.
+After the walk from the hotel, you’ll find yourself on a smooth-ish rock face with no indication you’re in the right place but a rope attached to a metal rod sticking out of the rock.
 This rope is so that you can pull yourself back up on the rock when you’re done swimming, because yes, you’re about to jump into the water.

 You’ll fling yourself, the water will be cold, and if you lack the forethought such as Cailee and I, you won’t bring a life jacket.
-Luckily, the water is salty enough that you will be relatively buoyant, and you’ll find it fairly easy to swim unassisted in the open water (assuming you know how to swim that is, if you don’t THEN DO NOT COME HERE.)
+Luckily, the water is salty enough that you will be relatively buoyant, and you’ll find it fairly easy to swim unassisted in the open water (assuming you know how to swim that is — if you don’t THEN DO NOT GET IN THE WATER.)